Kondo Echo Dynamics of Terahertz-Pumped Heavy Fermions

-Within DMFT, the lattice problem is mapped onto an effective single-site problem embedded in an effective bath, described by an effectively noninteracting Green function, the Weiss field $\mathcal{G}$, which incorporates the remaining lattice under the selfconsistency assumption that the Green functions on the impurity site are equal to the local (momentum-integrated) Green functions on each lattice site, and the impurity selfenergy is local.
+Within DMFT, the lattice problem is mapped onto an effective single-site problem embedded in an effective bath, described by an effectively noninteracting Green function, the Weiss field $\mathcal{G}$, which incorporates the remaining lattice under the self-consistency assumption that the Green functions on the impurity site are equal to the local (momentum-integrated) Green functions on each lattice site, and the impurity self-energy is local.
 For a conduction band with a semicircular density of states, the Weiss field satisfies \cite{aoki_nonequilibrium_2014}

-where $G^{\rm loc}_{c\sigma}$ is the local conduction-electron Green function, $\Delta_{\mathrm{bath}} = \Gamma^2 G_{\mathrm{bath}}$ denotes the hybridization with the fermionic bath, and $*$ denotes a contour-time convolution.
+where $G^{\rm loc}_{c}$ is the local conduction-electron Green function, $\Delta_{\mathrm{bath}} = \Gamma^2 G_{\mathrm{bath}}$ denotes the hybridization with the fermionic bath, and $*$ denotes a contour-time convolution.
 Note that in our model, Eq.~(\ref{eq:hamiltonian}), only the conduction-electron component of the Weiss field is nontrivial, as they are the only ones with a hopping term.
-In the effective single-impurity Anderson model, the local conduction-electron Green function can be obtained via the T-matrix equation, $G^{\rm loc}_{c} = \mathcal{G}_{c} + \mathcal{G}_{c} * \mathcal{T}_c * \mathcal{G}_{c}$, where $\mathcal{T}_c$ is the conduction electron T-matrix.
-By acting with $\mathcal{G}_{c}^{-1}$ we obtain an integro-differential equation for the local conduction-electron Green function
+In the effective single-impurity Anderson model, the local conduction-electron Green function can be obtained via the T-matrix equation, $G^{\rm loc}_{c} = \mathcal{G}_{c} + \mathcal{G}_{c} * \mathcal{T}_c * \mathcal{G}_{c}$, where $\mathcal{T}_c$ is the conduction-electron T-matrix.
+By acting with $\mathcal{G}_{c}^{-1}$ we obtain an integrodifferential equation for the local conduction-electron Green function